 Zostea muelleri

-• Seagrass is slowly recovering but is yet to return to the extent reached in 2009.
+• Seagrass is slowly recovering but is yet to return to the extent observed in 2009.

-In February 2024, seagrass was estimated to extend across 1,437 hectares, about 57 per cent of the estuary area.
-Areas close to The Cut and along the eastern shoreline north of Australind continue to have the densest seagrass cover.
-Compared with 2023, there was a slight decrease in seagrass extent, specifically in the central and northern basins.
+In February 2025, seagrass was estimated to extend across 1,241 hectares, about 49 per cent of the estuary area.
+Areas close to The Cut continue to have the densest seagrass cover.
+Compared with 2024, there was approximately an 8 per cent decrease in seagrass extent, with notable reductions along the eastern shoreline south of Australind and in the most northern part of the estuary.
+In 2025, seagrass cover showed declines across the estuary, particularly in meadows along the eastern shoreline of the central basin.

-Seagrass cover declined slightly across the estuary, particularly in meadows near The Cut.
-However, some areas in the northern basin showed an increase in seagrass cover.
-Ruppia was the most dominant species and has continued to expand its range in the southern basin near The Cut.
-Halophila was present across most areas of the estuary yet was absent from the northern basin.
-Zostera showed a small decrease in its distribution but remains localised close to The Cut.
+Ruppia was the most dominant species and has continued to expand its range near The Cut.
+Halophila was present across most areas of the estuary but remained absent from the northern basin.
+Zostera has maintained localised distribution close to The Cut and is typically found in mixed meadows with Ruppia and Halophila.

 Macroalgae in Leschenault Estuary